1. What is an eWay Bill?

-E-Way Bill is an electronic way bill for movement of goods which can be generated on the e-Way Bill Portal.
-Transport of goods of more than Rs 50,000 in value cannot be made by a registered person without an e-way bill.
+EWay Bill is an electronic way bill for movement of goods which can be generated on the eWay Bill Portal.
+Transport of goods of more than Rs.
+50,000 (Single Invoice/bill/delivery challan) in value in a vehicle cannot be made by a registered person without an eway bill.

-E-way bill can also be generated or canceled through SMS.
+Alternatively, Eway bill can also be generated or cancelled through SMS, Android App and by Site-to-Site Integration(through API).

 - In relation to a ‘supply’

 - For reasons other than a ‘supply’ ( say a return)

 - Due to inward ‘supply’ from an unregistered person

 For this purpose, a supply may be either of the following: